landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 summary = ""
 template = "toc_page.html"
 toc = true

-+++
+[extra]
+image = "/img/yaesu/ft70d.jpg"
+image_width = 500
+image_height = 500
+pretext = """
 *This article dives into my full methodology for reverse engineering the tool mentioned in this article.
-It's a bit longer, but is intended to be accessible to folks who aren't necessarily advanced reverse-engineers.*
+It's a bit longer but is intended to be accessible to folks who aren't necessarily advanced reverse-engineers.*

 *Click on any of the images to view at its original resolution.*
+"""
++++

 ## Background

 Ham radios are a fun way of learning how the radio spectrum works, and more importantly: they're embedded devices that may run weird chips/firmware!
-Sometime last week I got curious how easy it'd be to hack my Yaesu FT-70D, so I started doing some research.
-The only resource I could find for Yaesu radios was [someone who posted about custom firmware for their Yaesu FT1DR](https://www.reddit.com/r/amateurradio/comments/cwoxvv/yaesu_ft1dr_custom_firmware/).
+I got curious how easy it'd be to hack my Yaesu FT-70D, so I started doing some research.
+The only existing resource I could find for Yaesu radios was [someone who posted about custom firmware for their Yaesu FT1DR](https://www.reddit.com/r/amateurradio/comments/cwoxvv/yaesu_ft1dr_custom_firmware/).

 The Reddit poster mentioned that if you go through the firmware update process via USB, the radio exposes its Renesas H8SX microcontroller and can have its flash modified using the Renesas SDK.
-This was a great start and looked promising, but the SDK wasn't trivial to configure and use to dump the firmware, so I didn't use it for very long.
+This was a great start and looked promising, but the SDK wasn't trivial to configure and I wasn't sure if it could even dump the firmware... so I didn't use it for very long.

-## Initial Recon
+## Other Avenues

-Yaesu provides a Windows application on their website that can be used to update a radio's firmware:
+Yaesu provides a Windows application on their website that can be used to update a radio's firmware over USB:

 {{ resize_image(path="/img/yaesu/firmware_page.png", width=500, height=500, op="fit") }}